Top 13 Must-Haves for an Amazing B2B eCommerce Website

 Most B2B purchases involve multiple parties or teams and more than one approval authority.
 Allow your customer users to define their own permission levels, access, authorities, and approval levels to mirror their internal organization.

-Bonus points if the platform can keep all the players (including you) informed as a purchase moves through the process.
+Bonus points if the B2B eCommerce software can keep all the players (including you) informed as a purchase moves through the process.
 This can be in the form of notifications or emails.

 The ability to set user permissions per account is what makes Amazon for Business so popular.
 You might not be Amazon, but your platform should have the ability to offer this feature.